Sharding tables in ClickHouse®

 database. -

-Create a table on the Distributed
+Create a Distributed

-engine:CREATE TABLE tutorial.hits_v1_distributed ON CLUSTER sgroup ( <table_structure> ) ENGINE = Distributed(sgroup_data, tutorial, hits_v1, rand())
+table:CREATE TABLE tutorial.hits_v1_distributed ON CLUSTER sgroup ( <table_structure> ) ENGINE = Distributed(sgroup_data, tutorial, hits_v1, rand())

 hits_v1_distributed